 The seeds are drilled with or without furrows.
 In rice, drilling in puddled soil in linear direction is a modification of seed broadcasting in which plants are dispersed without plant-to-plant spacing.
 But in rainfed sorghum, mungbean, and other grain legumes, it is a common practice to drill the seeds at the bottom of well spaced furrows.
 The seeds are immediately covered with soil by raking or by foot and usually slightly pressed.

-If ranked from the planting method with most to least arranged plants, the hill method will occupy the top rank, at the middle will be the drill method, and at the bottom will be broadcasting.
+If the three direct seeding methods are ranked from most to least arranged plants, the hill method will occupy the top rank, at the middle will be the drill method, and at the bottom will be broadcasting.
 But as to ease in performing the planting operation, it's the other way around.